Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 - Toasted Onion Powder: deep, savory, and slightly caramelized onion flavor to beef, enhancing its richness without adding any moisture.

-- Salt: Enhances the natural flavor of the beef and helps to retain moisture.
+- Salt: Enhances the beef’s natural flavor and helps retain moisture.

 - Pepper: Adds a bit of heat and depth.